ridho9/aoc18/README.md

 # aoc18

-My solutions to Advent of Code 2018
+This is my solutions to [Advent of Code 2018](https://adventofcode.com/2018) where I try to solve it in a many (I hope) languages.